postrazh/image_backend/README.md

 * Once bind a domain to the public IP, add SSL support
 * Use Postgres or MySQL in production environment
 * Use `.env` file for extracting out the sensitive information.
+* Use multi-stage Docker build to slim down the docker image size